-Are you interested in becoming a more proficient communicator via virtual channels?
-Join me, along with my colleagues, Marianne Smith Edge, Sonja Stetzler, and Julie Satterfeal, as we explore ways to successfully communicate and connect at the virtual table:
+In June 2020, I had the pleasure of presenting a webinar series, along with my colleagues, Marianne Smith Edge, Sonja Stetzler, and Julie Satterfeal.
+We explored numerous ways to successfully communicate and connect at the virtual table.

 “Whoever invented the meeting must have had Hollywood in mind.
 I think they should consider giving Oscars for meetings: Best Meeting of the Year, Best Supporting Meeting, Best Meeting Based on Material from Another Meeting.” ~ William Goldman

 If you like this content, please share: